 |Welcome to Columbus Wisconsin.
 We are a small, safe community located in South Central Wisconsin.
 Columbus has a beautiful historic downtown district, two golf courses, a wonderful aquatic center, top ranked schools and an outstanding hospital.
 Please feel free to give us a call if you would like more information on our community.|

-The City of Columbus Historic Landmarks and Preservation Commission has authorized and produced a booklet of information about the City of Columbus featuring paintings by Susan Stare and other historic artifacts.
+The Columbus Historic Landmarks and Preservation Commission has authorized and produced a booklet of information about the City of Columbus featuring paintings by Susan Stare and other historic artifacts.

 Researched and edited by Alice L. Schmidt and Suzanne T. Walcott, the booklet may be viewed here